yorgoon/How-to-train-your-drone-using-PPO/README.md

 ## How To

 #### State, action and reward
 Observation (state) consists of the errors between the reference trajectory and current position, velocity, and acclereation.
-Addition to that, the state has orientation and angular velocity of the agent.
+Addition to that, the state has orientation (quaternion) and angular velocity of the agent.
 Then the state can be expressed as follows:

 <img src="https://render.githubusercontent.com/render/math?math=s=[ e_{pos}, e_{vel}, e_{acc},q,\omega]\in \mathbb{R}^{16}">